Shy Tuttle: New Orleans Saints

 Tuttle signed with the New Orleans Saints as an undrafted free agent on April 27, 2019.
 He made his NFL debut September 9, 2019, starting the season opener against the Houston Texans and recorded a combined sack of Deshaun Watson.
 In Week 13 against the Atlanta Falcons on Thanksgiving Day, Tuttle garnered national attention after recording his first career interception off a pass thrown by Matt Ryan in the 26–18 victory and stiff arming Ryan onto the turf.
 Tuttle played in all 16 of the Saints' games during the regular season and made 18 tackles (three for loss) with two sacks, four passes defended with an interception, and made three tackles, including one for loss, with two passes defended in the Saints loss against the Minnesota Vikings in the Wild Card Round of the playoffs.

 In the 2020 season, Tuttle appeared in 13 regular-season games and made three starts.
 He appeared in both of the Saints' playoff games.
 In the 2021 season, Tuttle appeared in all 17 games and made 15 starts.
 In the 2022 season, Tuttle once again appeared in all 17 games and made 15 starts.
 He had two sacks, 49 total tackles (26 solo), and five passes defended.

 Carolina Panthers

 On March 15, 2023, Tuttle signed a three-year, $19.5 million contract with the Carolina Panthers.
 In the 2023 season, Tuttle started in all 17 games.
 He had a half-sack, 43 total tackles (19 solo), and five passes defended.
 In the 2024 season, Tuttle started 15 games.
 He had 46 tackles, three passes defended, and one forced fumble.

 On August 26, 2025, Tuttle was released by the Panthers as part of final roster cuts.

 Tennessee Titans

 On August 27, 2025, Tuttle signed with the Tennessee Titans.
+He made 10 appearances (one start) for Tennessee, recording 11 combined tackles.
+Tuttle was released by the Titans on December 20.

+Washington Commanders

+On December 22, 2025, Tuttle was claimed off waivers by the Washington Commanders.
+He signed a one-year extension with the Commanders on March 9, 2026.

 Personal life

-Tuttle is the nephew of former Clemson, NFL, and Canadian Football League wide receiver Perry Tuttle.
+Tuttle is the nephew of former professional wide receiver Perry Tuttle.